cisagov/ScubaGear/baselines/powerbi.md

 #### MS.POWERBI.5.1v1
 ResourceKey Authentication SHOULD be blocked unless a specific use case (e.g., streaming and/or PUSH datasets) merits its use. <!--- remove the examples in the policy statement? -->

 - _Rationale:_ By allowing resource keys someone can move data without AAD OAuth bearer token, causing possibly malicious or junk data to be stored.
-By disabling this there is less risk that an unauthorized individual will make changes.
+By disabling this, there is less risk an unauthorized individual will make changes.
 - _Last modified:_ June 2023

 ### Resources